 Commissioners Sell Riverhill Property As Plans Change

 CLARION, Pa.
-(EYT) – Clarion County Commissioners Ted Tharan, Wayne Brosius, and Ed Heasley on Tuesday morning added Riverhill Property back to the Tax Rolls after approving a sales agreement with Brian T. Acey of Clarion to purchase the Paint Township, the two parcel s Tax Map No. 21- for $170,000.00.
+(EYT) – Clarion County Commissioners Ted Tharan, Wayne Brosius, and Ed Heasley on Tuesday morning added Riverhill property back to the Tax Rolls after approving a sales agreement with Brian T. Acey of Clarion to purchase the Paint Township building.

 Commissioners purchased the property in 2019 for $150,000 from Charlene Holabaugh.